-Bjo Trimble is co-owner of Griffin Dyeworks and has been using natural dyes since she was a little girl in the Midwest during the Depression.
+Bjo Trimble is the co-founder of Griffin Dyeworks and has been using natural dyes since she was a little girl in the Midwest during the Depression.
 She firmly believes that knowledge is to be shared with everyone, and strives to offer workshops, events, and retreats at low prices.
 Bjo is also a talented artist, seamstress, quilter, and illuminator (aka painter of scrolls with period pigments).
 She retired from Griffin Dyeworks to start her new business, Ancient Earth Pigments.

 Debbie Coyle teaches weaving (inkle and card), knitting, cross-stitch, spinning, kumihimo, lucet, potpourri, bath salts, and flavored vinegars, but she also enjoys crochet, needlepoint, Tunisian crochet, beading and other crafty skills.
 Within the Society for Creative Anachronism, she has been awarded with Baroness’ arts awards, one each for kumihimo, lucet, and inkle; two Harp Argents, one for things herbal, one for brewing; and a Lux Caidis for weaving.
 At the LA County Fair, Debbie has been recognized with blue ribbons for knitting and weaving, and red ribbons for spinning and crafting.
 Debbie keeps track of her crafting at http://lynnette.housezacharia.